ydahal1/ydahal1/jokes.md

-1. Why was the JavaScript developer sad?
-Because he didn't know how to console.log his emotions.
-2. Why did the cybersecurity expert always carry a pencil and paper?
-In case he needed to draw his firewall.
-3. How do you comfort a JavaScript bug?
-You console it.
+1. Why do programmers prefer dark mode?
+Because the light attracts bugs.
-4. Why was the computer cold?
+2. Why was the computer cold?
 It left its Windows open.
+3. Why did the cyber security expert break up with their calculator?
+They couldn't count on it to protect their data.
+4. Why did the programmer quit their job at the bakery?
+They couldn't handle the cookie security risks.

 [
-Sun Mar  3 00:19:52 UTC 2024
+Mon Mar  4 00:19:03 UTC 2024
  ]